CosmWasm/docs-deprecated/dev-academy/develop-smart-contract/02-develop.md

 But how?

-CosmWasm smart contracts works as message sending actors.
-Each contract execute each other via sending a message back to the context.
+CosmWasm smart contracts work as message-sending actors.
+Each contract execute other via sending a message back to the context.

-User can transfer tokens from his account to the smart contract, then execute the smart contract to save this token allocation in the next TX.
-But the problem here is how to verify this token is really sent from this user?
+Users can transfer tokens from their account to the smart contract, then execute the smart contract to save this token allocation in the next TX.
+But the problem here is how to verify this token is sent from this user?

 One way to achieve this:
 1. User [increases token allowance](https://github.com/CosmWasm/cw-plus/tree/main/packages/cw20#allowances) of the cw20-pot smart contract address.